pomy97/abgrund/README.md

 ### Getting into Limbo
 - Two methods.
   - You can die and get banished to Limbo
+    - Dying from "Fell out of the world" damage or "Left the confines of this world" damage will banish you to Limbo.
+    - Dying from any means in Hardcore mode will banish you to Limbo.
-    - If **Universal Banishment** is enabled (which is by default), you will have a chance to be banished to Limbo upon dying through any means
+    - If **Universal Banishment** is enabled (which is by default), you will also have a chance to be banished to Limbo upon dying through any means.
-    - If **Universal Banishment** is disabled, you have a chance of getting banished whenever you die by falling out of the world.
   - You can use **Essence of Abgrund**, which is only obtainable once you have visited Limbo.
 ### Getting banished to Limbo
 - Every time you die, you have a chance to be banished to Limbo.